mmamaev/mmamaev.github.io/_posts/2018-10-28-Understanding-Train-Tickets.md

 - a train departing after 9 AM is _almost certainly_ Off-Peak.

 To be 100% sure, especially when traveling into or out of London, look at your ticket and find a note "This ticket can only be used at certain times, for details ask staff or go to ..." followed by a web address looking like <http://www.nationalrail.co.uk/4A> or similar.
-The link will take you to a page which describes the restrictions of your ticket in detail.
+The link will take you to a page which describes the restrictions of your ticket in detail, "4A" being the restriction code of your ticket.

 ### Single vs Return